 12. Ditch Souvenirs

 One day I decided to stop buying kitsch souvenirs (so long ago I cannot remember when it was precisely), but I haven’t looked back since.
-Instead of buying souvenirs I try to capture as many special moments as possible on camera and once I’ve returned home make my own souvenirs by scrapbooking a DIY Travel Photo Book.
+Instead of buying souvenirs, I try to capture as many special moments as possible on camera.
+It is a great way to reminisce for years to come.

 13. Do Pack Sneakers